Agriculture

 An Overview of Mango Farming in India

 Mango belongs to the Family Anacardiaceae, and its scientific name is Mangifera indica.
 As we know, mango is the king of fruits due to its delicious taste, excellent flavour and attractive fragrance.
 It is also rich in vitamins A and C. It is also rich in antioxidants.
-The cultivation of mango was originated in S.E.
+The cultivation of mango originated in S.E.
 Asia.
 India has the richest collection of mango cultivars.
-Though mangoes are considered low maintenance and hardy fruit crop but the grafts used in commercial mango farming, needs proper care and maintenance.
-This pulpy and juicy fruit comes in many varieties in India.
+Though mangoes are considered a low-maintenance and hardy fruit crop, the grafts used in commercial mango farming in India need proper care and maintenance.
+This pulpy and juicy fruit comes in a wide variety in India.
 Now, let’s have a look at the popular mango varieties available in India below.

 Popular Varieties of Mango in India